 For frequent travelers, airline loyalty programs offer a myriad of benefits that not only enhance the travel experience but make it more cost-effective.
 Since American Airlines introduced the very first frequent flyer program in the 80s, it became clear that staying loyal to one airline could reward customers a long way.

-In this comprehensive guide, we aim to unravel the mysteries of the different types of award charts in frequent flyer programs and what you can do today to leverage your miles to the maximum.
+In this comprehensive guide, we go through the different types of award charts in frequent flyer programs and what you can do today to leverage your miles to the maximum.

 - What are Award Charts?